-While DOHMH often requires drafts of documents as deliverables, bear in mind this is not for the purpose of having DOHMH Program Managers edit them for style, grammar or audience.
+While DOHMH generally uses templates for deliverables are quick and easy to complete, we may also sometimes require drafts of documents as deliverables.
+Bear in mind this is not for the purpose of having DOHMH Program Managers edit documents for style, grammar or audience.
 Drafts allow Program Managers a chance to offer insights to improve content, updates on DOHMH's understanding of the intent of the deliverable or changes to its intended audience, and ensure deliverables meet the principles in the box to the right.
-This guide helps sub-recipients and contractors develop and submit deliverables ready for use by NYC healthcare sectors and facilities.
+This guide helps subrecipients and contractors develop and submit deliverables ready for use by NYC healthcare sectors and facilities.